Its the south island east coast salmon fisher here.

 When choosing lures we tend to specify them according to the species of fish we most desire to catch, such as Blue Marlin Lures, Sailfish Lures, Tuna Lures, Wahoo Lures etc. Unfortunately this method of classification is not only incorrect, it is often misleading as just about every predator will attack anything it has a chance of catching and swallowing.

 A lure pattern should imitate a selection of wounded or fleeing bait species that are likely to be in the area at the time you’re fishing.
-As most predators will feed on any available food source over any given period, if you get this right and you’ll target whatever predatory species are around from small tuna to monster billfish.
+As most predators will feed on any available food source over any given period, getting this right you’ll target whatever predatory species are around from small tuna to monster billfish.

-“Matching the hatch” is actually quite easy, as the species of blue water bait are very similar throughout the world’s game fishing areas, though it is very important to note that the food types change as they migrate through an area at certain times of the year.
+'Matching the hatch' is actually quite easy, as the species of blue water bait are very similar throughout the world’s game fishing areas, though it is very important to note that the food types change as they migrate through an area at certain times of the year.
 By following this system through you’ll also notice that through any given period there are many available food species.
-By working out which food is most likely to be in the area you can more accurately select a lure that “matches the hatch” in action, colour and size.
-There is no doubt that if you get this system right you’ll even catch the fish you’re after out side the period considered to be a normal season.
+By working out which food is most likely to be in the area you can more accurately select a lure that 'matches the hatch' in action, colour and size.
+There is no doubt that if you get this system right you will also catch target species outside the period considered to be a normal season.